THE SOUL ASYLUMS

 "So began a story of searching for hope, renewal, and purpose in the power of the written word"

-Over a four year period, The Soul Asylums project continued to evolve, from delivering writing for recovery workshops for Voice Collective through Mind in Camden, to a motivational talk to inmates facing mental health challenges in HMP Pentonville.
-The Soul Asylums continues to support the work of Voices Unlocked and detainees in the UK Criminal Justice System.
+Over a five year period, the Writers for Recovery project continued to evolve, from delivering writing for recovery workshops for Voice Collective through Mind in Camden, to a motivational talk to inmates facing mental health challenges in HMP Pentonville.
+Writers for Recovery continues to support the work of Voices Unlocked and detainees in the UK Criminal Justice System.

 WRITERS FOR RECOVERY